pekkanikander/pico-extras-usb-msc-virtual-disk/README.md

 PICOVD_DEFINE_FILE_STATIC(my_static_file, "README.TXT", 256);
 ```
 - The file is always read-only.
 Other file attributes are currently not supported.
+- The file name must be a string literal (e.g., "README.TXT"),
+  or a macro expanding into a string literal.
+- The macro ensures the file name is encoded as UTF-16LE for exFAT.
+- All static files are auto-collected at link time and
+  automatically provided into the virtual disk root directory.
-- Curently there is no clear API to provide the file contents.
+- Currently there is no clear API to provide the file contents.
   This will be fixed in a future version.

 ## Design choices